glennbolton/glennbolton.github.io/_posts/2018-01-17-splunk-heart-cloudtrail-detecting-dangerous-changes-in-real-time.md

 1. `index=aws-cloudtrail eventName=AuthorizeSecurityGroupIngress`<br>
   - This tells Splunk to search for events in the 'aws-cloudtrail' index which have the CloudTrail event name `AuthorizeSecurityGroupIngress`.
 If your index is called something else, you will need to adjust this line accordingly.
-1. The [`spath`](https://docs.splunk.com/Documentation/SplunkCloud/6.6.3/SearchReference/Spath) command lets you easily perform inline field extraction from complex data types, like JSON.
+1. The `spath` [📚](https://docs.splunk.com/Documentation/SplunkCloud/6.6.3/SearchReference/Spath) command lets you easily perform inline field extraction from complex data types, like JSON.
  - Here we pull out some useful parts of the JSON event, like the [IpPermission](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_IpPermission.html) data, referring to it here as `ipp`.
-1. You'll notice two [`mvexpand`](http://docs.splunk.com/Documentation/SplunkCloud/6.6.3/SearchReference/Mvexpand) commands.
+1. You'll notice two `mvexpand` [📚](http://docs.splunk.com/Documentation/SplunkCloud/6.6.3/SearchReference/Mvexpand) commands.
  - An `AuthorizeSecurityGroupIngress` event can contain multiple `IpPermission`s, so we expand these into separate events.
  - An `IpPermission` can contain more than one source CIDR, so we expand these into separate events as well.
 1. `| search srcCidrs="0.0.0.0/0"`